Six Ways to Qualify for ECO Grants in 2024

 – 4 or more children: £42,000

-To receive a grant, you will need to provide evidence that you receive Child Benefit and you’ll also need to provide evidence of income (e.g. bank statements, payslips or tax returns).
+To receive a grant, you must provide evidence that you receive Child Benefit and you’ll also need to provide evidence of income (e.g. bank statements, pay slips or tax returns).
+You will need to complete a Child Benefit declaration to confirm that you qualify and this can be found on our website.

 3. Eligibility based on your income

 If your total household income (before tax) is less than £31,000 per annum, you will be eligible for a grant.
-Unlike options 1 & 2 above if you apply based on this income route the installer will need to apply for a declaration from your council to approve the grant.
-The installer will need evidence of your household income (e.g. bank statements, payslips or tax returns) to apply for the grant on your behalf.
+Unlike options 1 and 2 above, this route to eligibility is part of the ECO4 Flex Scheme.
+If you apply based on this income route, the installer will need to apply for a declaration from your council to approve the grant.
+Additionally, the installer will need evidence of your household income (e.g. bank statements, pay slips or tax returns) to apply for the grant on your behalf.

 4. Eligibility based on being vulnerable (including having debts, being older or having young people in your family)

-If you, or anyone that lives you is considered vulnerable you can still access funding.
+If you, or anyone that lives with you is considered vulnerable, you can still access funding.

 You will need to meet two of the following conditions:

-• You have had energy debts for more than 13 weeks and are either in a debt repayment plan with your energy supplier or if you are repaying your debt through 3rd party deductions (not eligible if you have a pre-payment meter)
+• you have had energy debts for more than 13 weeks and are either in a debt repayment plan with your energy supplier or you are repaying your debt through 3rd party deductions (not eligible if you have a pre-payment meter)

-• You have a pre-payment meter that has been either self-disconnected or you have received supplier Discretionary / Friendly credit in the last 13 week; or a debt repayment plan with their energy supplier; or if you are repaying your fuel debt through 3rd party deductions
+• you have a pre-payment meter that has been either self-disconnected, or you have received supplier Discretionary/Friendly Credit in the last 13 weeks, or a debt repayment plan with their energy supplier, or you are repaying your fuel debt through 3rd party deductions

-• You are vulnerable to living in a cold home NICE Guidelines which includes:
+• you are vulnerable to living in a cold home under NICE Guidelines which include:

 – people with cardiovascular conditions